- When does the course start?

 Please note that we expect our work experience students to be enthusiastic and dedicated.
 We are likely to be doing a lot of evening bat surveys whilst you are on placement, so it is best to leave your diary nice and free so that you can cram in as much as experience as possible!

-Please note that you will gain more from this placement if you have the use of a car.
+Please note that you will gain more from this placement if you have the use of a car (if you don’t have a car, please talk to us before booking on to the PLUS course as a car is essential in some circumstances).
 Previous students have found that they have missed out on some opportunities because they have been unable to get themselves to meeting points/sites, particularly at unsocial hours.
+Mileage expenses will be paid if you are required to drive between the office and survey sites.

 In the event of insufficient numbers the course will be cancelled and your money returned.
 Minimum number 6.